CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/01-Installation Guides/01-Kubernetes/02-Akamai/index.md

 ---

-### Step 2: Prepare Deployment Server
+## 2. Prepare Deployment Server

-1. On the Akamai Dashboard, create a new Ubuntu Linode used for the Terraform deployment.
+1. On the Akamai Dashboard, create a new **Ubuntu Linode** used for the Terraform deployment.
-   - For best performance, choose an instance with **8GB RAM or higher**, since X11 Forwarding requires significant memory.
+   For best performance, choose an **8GB RAM or higher** machine as X11 Forwarding uses a lot of memory on the Linode instance.

 2. SSH into the new Linode and install general tools: